jointdogg/bionicle-gba-research/README.md

 All the other files have their own mini-readme at the top of the document.

 If you have any questions, DM me on Discord: joint-Dogg666#7447

+Oh, one last thing: if you got here from someplace other than [my Lego Bionicle GBA blog](https://bioniclegba.blogspot.com/], you should check it out!